yaroslav-gwit/HosterRed-HyperVisor/README.md

 # General Information
-Hoster Red: HyperVisor is a highly opinionated VM management framework, which includes: network isolation, dataset encryption (at the ZFS level), instant VM deploments and more.
-It's based on FreeBSD, Bhyve and ZFS.
+Hoster Red: HyperVisor is a highly opinionated VM management framework, which includes: network isolation (at the VM level), dataset encryption (at the ZFS level), instant VM deploments, storage replication between 2 or more hosts and more.
+It uses FreeBSD, bhyve, ZFS, and PF to achieve all of it's goals ✅🚀.
 ![HosterRed Screenshot 3](https://github.com/yaroslav-gwit/HosterRed-HyperVisor/blob/main/screenshots/HosterRed_screenshot_3.png)

 ### State icons